-During the 2015–16 season the Dallas Symphony premiered his oboe concerto Serenada Concertante, featuring DSO principal Erin Hannigan and conducted by music director Jaap van Zweden, which The Dallas Morning News lauded as “replete with imaginative textures and interplays between soloist and orchestra…By turns stringing out lyric lines, weaving arabesques and exploding in flourishes and runs.”
-Also this season, Duo Cortona (mezzo-soprano Rachel Calloway and Ari Streisfeld of the JACK Quartet) premiered his setting of Hart Craneʼs Carmen de Boheme during the SONiC Festival in NYC, and Jeremy traveled to Havana, Cuba as part of a select group of composers assembled by the American Composers Forum as the first-ever Artist Delegation to the Havana Contemporary Music Festival, an historic trip documented by ACF and National Public Radio.
+During the 2015–16 season the Dallas Symphony Orchestra premiered Jeremyʼs oboe concerto Serenada Concertante, featuring DSO principal Erin Hannigan and conducted by music director Jaap van Zweden, which The Dallas Morning News lauded as “replete with imaginative textures and interplays between soloist and orchestra…By turns stringing out lyric lines, weaving arabesques and exploding in flourishes and runs.”

-Earlier in 2015, Jeremyʼs third commercial CD was released on the innova Recordings label.
-Featuring the Grammy-winning Parker Quartet in Jeremyʼs hour-long Capriccio (2012), this recording has garnered extensive critical acclaim: Classical Minnesota Public Radio called it “a work to return to often, for fresh insight and stimulation,” while the San Francisco Chronicle called it “a varied and kaleidoscopic collection of vivid miniatures…an ebullient cataloging of the various textural and rhetorical forms that writing for string quartet can take.”
+In 2015, the Grammy-winning Parker Quartet released Jeremyʼs hour-long Capriccio on the Innova Recordings label.
+This recording garnered extensive critical acclaim: Classical Minnesota Public Radio called it “a work to return to often, for fresh insight and stimulation,” while the San Francisco Chronicle called it “a varied and kaleidoscopic collection of vivid miniatures…an ebullient cataloging of the various textural and rhetorical forms that writing for string quartet can take.”
 In Capriccio, “Jeremy Gill conveys to us his own special sensibilities as a composer of almost unlimited breadth, a master stylist who knows virtually no boundaries in his poetic collocation of past, present and future,” remarked Gapplegate Classical-Modern Music Review.
 The Big City Blog included Capriccio on its list of top ten “Best Classical Recordings of 2015,” and Jazz da Gama called it simply “one of the most remarkable opuses in chamber music this year.”